‘Unpaused’ review: Amazon Prime Video anthology film finds the rainbow in the Covid-19 storm

 Sharp performances by Richa Chadha and Ishwak Singh as the visitor elevate a film that is too crisp to accommodate its weighty themes of guilt and resilience.

 Both Glitch and The Apartment are set in plush homes in Mumbai.
-Rat-a-Tat, directed by Tannistha Chatterjee and written by Devika Bhagat, is located in one of the city’s surviving bungalows.
+Rat-a-Tat, directed by Tannistha Chatterjee and written by Devika Bhagat and Ishita Moitra, is located in one of the city’s surviving bungalows.
 The crotchety but chic senior citizen Archana (Lillete Dubey) strikes up a friendship with the upstairs tenant Priyanka (Rinku Rajguru).
 The minimum-two-feet-distance rule goes out of the window as Archana and Priyanka shrink the age gap.

 Once again, a charming performance comes to the rescue, this time by Sairat star Rinku Rajguru, who balances sensitivity with impish comic timing.